profandyfield/metahelpr/README.md

   using the `rma.mv()` function from the `metafor` package within each level of a categorical variable.
 Optionally, the results can be collated into a tabulated form for printing in a quarto document.
-- `get_pbm`: fits and collates publication bias models across categories of a predictor variable.
+- `get_pbm`: fits and collates publication bias models (optionally across categories of a predictor variable).
 It is assumed that you will supply two vectors of values one representing moderate publication bias and the other representing severe.
 - `plot_bubble`: create a bubble plot (using `ggplot2`) based on a `regtest()` object.
 - `pooled_var`: computes a full sample variance estimate based on means